-Five Weeks Ago: “Is their someone else, Greyson?
+Five Weeks Ago: “Is there someone else, Greyson?
 Are either one of you cheating on the other?”

 “No, Mother.
 We’ve just grown apart.
 We fell out of love with each other.”

 “That’s not a reason to end a marriage.
 Your father and I fell in and out of love so many times it was ridiculous.
 But we never considered ending our marriage.
 It’s not what you do.
 People expect you to ride out the lows and hold on for the highs.
-Have you even considered what people will say?”
+Have you ever considered what people would say?”

 “And everyone I know will read those stories.
 And everyone will whisper behind my back when I go anywhere.”

 “Mother.
 How many times have I told you that my brother and I can’t live our lives in a way that will keep your busybody friends quiet!”

 “Greyson!
 You don’t have to raise your voice to me.
 And besides—those ladies are not—"

 “Are not what?
 Busybodies?
 Friends?